mac-comp240/activities_3-mem/3-cache-misses/README.md

-# Similar code, Different task
+# Cache Misses

 This activity contains code that is similar to the code that you observed in memory activity 1.
 There are the following C code files:

 | File          | What it does           |
 | ------------- |-------------|